microsoft/CoseSignTool/README.md

 #### Security, performance, and reliability improvements
 * Cache certificate store reads for faster performance
-* Ensure type saftey on cert store and file reads
+* Ensure type safety on cert store and file reads
 * Investigate specific compilation by platform for possible performance gains
 * Expand code coverage in unit and integration tests